freeman-lab/clicloud/README.md

 And again include when constructing

 ```
-var cli = clicloud(extra)
+var cli = clicloud(opts)
 ```

-You'll now be able to use this command in your CLI, e.g.
+You'll now be able to use this subcommand in your CLI, e.g.

 ```
 cloud sweetcommand
 ```

-When writing functions for you commands, `input._` will be an array with whatever you passed to `cli.init(args, cloud)`, where typically `args`  is the result of calling `cli.parse` and `cloud` is the result of calling `new tinycloud`.
+When writing functions for you commands, `input._` will be an array with whatever you passed to `cli.init(args, cloud)`, where typically `args`  is the result of calling `cli.parse` and `cloud` is the result of calling `new tinycloud` or similar.